genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/excel-to-genesis/excel-to-genesis.md

 ```

 :::info
-The above command assumes you have already set up the genesis platform on your machine and have the `ExcelToGenesis` CLI tool available.
+The above command assumes you have already set up the Genesis low-code platform on your machine and have the `ExcelToGenesis` CLI tool available.
 :::

 The process is quick.
 It creates a number of tables.
 Each table has a numeric ID, starting with the number 10000 that you supplied in the command.
 The dictionary files produced all include the product name **Cash**, which you supplied with the command.